lckoyle/koyle-portfolio/Assignment1.md

-# Custom Map Style for Colorado Coalition for the Homeless
+[mapJSON.json](https://github.com/user-attachments/files/19411759/mapJSON.json)# Custom Map Style for Colorado Coalition for the Homeless

-# Bid Proposal for Custom Map Design and Integration
+## Bid Introduction

 This proposal outlines the deliverables and approach for Phase 1 of the map redesign and integration project for Colorado Coalition for the Homeless.
 The goal of this phase is to create a custom map that aligns with the organization’s existing design and meets functional requirements.